3dPrintedHumanRobotInterface/3D-Printed-HRI/Project1/Assembly/Assembly.md

 ---
 title: Start
-parent: Assebmbly
+parent: Assembly
-has_children: no
+has_children: yes
-nav_order: 1
+nav_order: 2
 ---

 # Assembly of a human robot interface for upper limb rehabilitation